shaisachs/the-check/README.md

 Mathi and Alma occupied the booth beneath the crooked blinds, the booth everyone claimed didn’t have a draft, but absolutely did.
 Their screens glowed with the faint green of soil data and neighborhood notes.
 They’d started with a joke - “What if we tracked saplings like people track fantasy football stats?” - but now they were looking at a map that felt genuinely alive.
 The pins clustered, wandered, sprouted.
 There were little tendrils of new volunteers, new soil tests, new hopeful plots in small backyards.

-Frankie arrived with a rag slung over one shoulder and a glass of iced tea on the other.
+Frankie arrived with a rag slung over one shoulder and a glass of iced tea in her hand.
 “Your plant thing is getting... what’s the horticultural term?
 Uppity?”

 “It’s scaling,” Alma said.